-Residents confirmed to the inspectors that they felt safe in the centre and their privacy and dignity was respected.
+Residents confirmed to the inspector that they felt safe in the centre and their privacy and dignity was respected.
 Staff were observed providing assistance in a manner that enabled residents to maintain their independence and dignity.
-Care delivery was observed to be unhurried throughout the day and staff were seen to be patient.
+Care delivery was observed to be unhurried throughout the day and staff were seen to be patient and kind.